 Write speeds can be slower than rated 40-60 MB/s.

 Fast 400 MB/s read and 180 MB/s write speed.
-Slider design with retractable USB-A jack does without an easy-to-lose cap.
+Slider design with retractable USB-A jack does without a cap.
 Offers keyring attachment cutout.

 Actual write speed can be slower than rated.
 No indicator light.